abavisg/may-vibes-16/README.md

 - **Moderator Agent**: Evaluates arguments and declares a winner

 Each agent is implemented as a standalone module in the `debate_day/agents` directory with its own configuration and strategy.

+## Future Development

+- **Flutter-based Web UI**: A new web interface built with Flutter is planned for future development, which will provide a more robust and cross-platform debate visualization experience.

 ## Sample Topics